Expert Buyer’s Agent Commission Models for 2025

 The first and most striking change is the prohibition against disclosing cooperative compensation through the MLS.
 A seller can no longer offer to pay a buyer’s agent’s commission as part of the listing information on the MLS.

 So what does this mean for buyer’s agents and their commission?
 Hopefully, not that much.
-It’s likely buyer’s agents will continue to receive a percentage of the sale price of a property in exchange for their work.
+Buyer’s agents continue to receive a percentage of the sale price of a property in exchange for their work.
 The change is where and how this commission is negotiated.
 If a seller chooses not to offer a buyer commission (which sellers have always been able to do, even before the settlement) buyer’s agents have other strategies for structuring their compensation, which we discuss below.

 Buyer-broker agreements required